aditya06121/db-capstone-project/README.md

 ## Week 2
 The main task of this week is to create a sales report and a table booking system.
-The relevent files are in the week 2 folder
+The relevant files are in the week 2 folder

 ## Week 3
 The Task main task of this week is data visualization using tableau and database client using python.
-### Tasks Based Tableau
+### Tasks Based on Tableau
 #### Task - Connecting to Excel File.
 ![Connection](./Week-3/ExcelConnection.jpg)
 #### Task - Splitting Name